OpenEvalProject/evals/manuscripts/elife-63368/v1/manuscript.md

 ## Abstract

 Contrary to dogma, evolutionarily young and dynamic genes can encode essential functions.
 We find that evolutionarily dynamic ZAD-ZNF genes, which encode the most abundant class of insect transcription factors, are more likely to encode essential functions in Drosophila melanogaster than ancient, conserved ZAD-ZNF genes.
 We focus on the Nicknack ZAD-ZNF gene, which is evolutionarily young, poorly retained in Drosophila species, and evolves under strong positive selection.
 Yet we find that it is necessary for larval development in D. melanogaster.
-We show that Nicknack encodes a heterochromatin-localizing protein like its paralog Oddjob , also an evolutionarily dynamic yet essential ZAD-ZNF gene.
-We find that the divergent D. simulans Nicknack protein can still localize to D. melanogaster heterochromatin and rescue viability of female but not male Nicknack- null D. melanogaster .
+We show that Nicknack encodes a heterochromatin-localizing protein like its paralog Oddjob, also an evolutionarily dynamic yet essential ZAD-ZNF gene.
+We find that the divergent D. simulans Nicknack protein can still localize to D. melanogaster heterochromatin and rescue viability of female but not male Nicknack-null D. melanogaster.
 Our findings suggest that innovation for rapidly changing heterochromatin functions might generally explain the essentiality of many evolutionarily dynamic ZAD-ZNF genes in insects.

 ## Introduction